camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

 5. **Customize the cluster setup:**

    The module offers various input options that allow you to further customize the cluster configuration.
-For a comprehensive list of available options and detailed usage instructions, please refer to the [EKS module documentation](https://github.com/camunda/camunda-tf-eks-module/blob/2.6.0/modules/eks-cluster/README.md).
+For a comprehensive list of available options and detailed usage instructions, refer to the [EKS module documentation](https://github.com/camunda/camunda-tf-eks-module/blob/2.6.0/modules/eks-cluster/README.md).

 ### PostgreSQL module setup

 :::info Optional module

 If you don't want to use this module, you can skip this section.
-However, please note that you may need to adjust the following instructions to remove references to this module.
+However, note that you may need to adjust the following instructions to remove references to this module.

 If you choose not to use this module, you'll need to either provide a managed PostgreSQL service or use the internal deployment by the Camunda Helm chart in Kubernetes.